 Blue Monkey has a wonderful selection of historic houses and gardens to explore right on our doorstep.
 Here are some recommendations.

 Mount Edgcumbe House (see above) (01752 822236)

-- The Formal Gardens are grouped in the lower park near Cremyll.
-Originally a 17th Century ‘wilderness’ garden, the present scheme was laid out by the Mount Edgcumbe family in the 18th Century.
-The Formal Gardens include an Orangery, an Italian Garden, a French Garden, an English Garden and a Jubilee Garden, opened in 2002, to celebrate the Queen’s Golden Jubilee.
+The Formal Gardens are grouped in the lower park (near Cremyll) and include an Orangery and Italian, French Garden and English Gardens.
+There is also the Jubilee Garden, opened in 2002, to celebrate the Queen’s Golden Jubilee.

 National Trust Anthony House and Gardens (01752 812191)